The 8 Healthiest Fermented Foods To Reduce Inflammation & Boost Your Mood

 Be sure to look for freshly made sauerkraut that's labeled "raw and unpasteurized" (it will be in the refrigerated section) and not canned varieties—the pasteurization process that canned sauerkraut goes through kills off much of its beneficial bacteria.
 Better yet?
 Whipping up this homemade sauerkraut recipe is surprisingly simple.

 Miso is a prominent ingredient in Asian cuisines for its savory umami flavor.
 It's also a source of iron, calcium, potassium, B vitamins, and complete protein.
 Because miso is fermented, it contains plenty of beneficial probiotic bacteria, too, including a strain of bacteria that's been linked to a reduction in symptoms of digestive issues like inflammatory bowel disease.
 But you have to be careful how you use it.
 When cooking with miso, add it to hot recipes toward the end of the cooking process so you don't boil off all those beneficial bugs.
 (Not into miso soup?
 Try one of these 9 recipes featuring miso paste.)

 Like miso, tempeh comes from fermented soybeans.
-It's an excellent source of complete protein, which is crucial for muscle growth and repair.
+It is a complete protein, making it an excellent option for vegans and vegetarians (and all people) and crucial for supporting muscle growth and repair.
 Tempeh is a favorite source of protein among plant-based dieters not only because of its nutritional profile but due to its ability to take on the flavor of whatever it's cooked with—much like tofu (but tofu isn't fermented).
 Tempeh may also help improve bone strength, reduce inflammation, and reduce cholesterol levels.